 3) Your quiet time will eventually grow stale.
 Sooner than later.

 I’ve said it many times, but I’ll say it again: Everything eventually wears out except for Jesus Christ.
 That includes every spiritual discipline that humans have ever imagined or experienced (be it reading your Bible, praying, singing, fasting, interceding, speaking in tongues, etc.).

 You and I are in need of acquiring more tools in our spiritual toolbox so that whenever a spiritual practice runs dry, we can pick up another tool to take its place.
 In this way, everything stays fresh.

 So what’s the solution to all this?

 The antidote for number one — guilt — is simple.
-I’ve addressed it thoroughly in Jesus Now, but the reason why you feel guilty about missing a quiet time is because you are unwittingly basing your worthiness before the Lord on your work instead of on His.
+I’ve addressed it thoroughly in elsewhere, but the reason why you feel guilty about missing a quiet time is because you are unwittingly basing your worthiness before the Lord on your work instead of on His.
 And you’ve accepted a man-centered narrative that puts you at the center instead of God’s narrative.

 If you get clear on the value of the blood of Christ and what makes you worthy in God’s eyes, and you’ll be forever freed from a guilty conscience when it comes to any religious or spiritual activity.

 The fact is, God loves you exactly the same regardless of how often you pray or read your Bible.
 His love for you isn’t based on any of those activities.